dtcooper/tomato/README.md

 - [x] Trim silence on uploaded assets
 - [x] Reject files based on pre-processed file hash
 - [x] CSV export to client log entries
-- [ ] Add configurable silence between ads
 - [ ] Button to play an asset from a specific rotator (on Stream Deck too).
   - [x] Backend done as `SINGLE_PLAY_ROTATORS`
 - [ ] Idiot mode, easy mode, advanced mode
 - [ ] ~~Timeout on fetch?~~ (websockets makes this unneeded, except for downloading files)
-- [ ] Attempt to prevent duplicate assets from playing within a certain time period
+- [x] Attempt to prevent duplicate assets from playing within a certain time period
 - [ ] Start/end time for assets in client are based on "is likely to play at" time
 - [ ] Empty rotators are warned on (based on feature flag)
 - [ ] Compression and selecting output device using a bridge to [the web audio API](https://developer.mozilla.org/en-US/docs/Web/API/AudioContext/createMediaElementSource).
-- [ ] Any custom django admin pages can [follow this guide](https://dev.to/daiquiri_team/creating-a-custom-page-in-django-admin-4pbd)
+- [x] Any custom django admin pages can [follow this guide](https://dev.to/daiquiri_team/creating-a-custom-page-in-django-admin-4pbd)
-- [ ] Client "Demo mode", requiring no backend with demo assets.
 - [ ] Flash **whole** screen after configurable time with some messaging ("play the promos, station management has been notified")

 ### Future Versions